Muhsinka/Banana-Collector/Report.md

 # Possible Future Improvements

-This project used the basic DQN algorithm.
+This project used the basic DQN algorithm from udacity DQN code.
 For further improvements following methods can be applied.

 prioritized experience replay